Comprehensive Approach to Directly Addressing Estimation Delays in Stochastic Guidance: Introduction

 The remainder of this paper is organized as follows.
-The problem is mathematically formulated in Section~\ref{sec:Prob_Form}.
+The problem is mathematically formulated in Sec.~\ref{sec:Prob_Form}.
 Section~\ref{sec:GL} then develops the perfect-information guidance law with two time-varying delays.
 Section~\ref{sec:est} introduces the particle-based estimation and smoothing framework, including the real-time uncertainty interval estimator and the resulting estimation delay estimator.
 Section~\ref{sec:design} discusses design considerations and provides an overview of the complete estimation-guidance scheme.
 Section~\ref{sec:sim} presents a comparative Monte Carlo study evaluating the performance of DGL1, DGLC, and the newly proposed unified guidance scheme.
 Concluding remarks are given in Sec.~\ref{sec:concl}.
-For completeness, the DGL1 guidance law, with supporting derivations, is summarized in Appendix~\ref{sec:DGL1}.